|

 Feng Shui Tips For Health

-Now that’s done, the battle’s already half won!
-The next step to Feng Shui your way to a better health is to utilize metal cures.
+Now that’s done, battle’s already half won! next step to Feng Shui your way to a better health is to utilize metal cures.
 Metal cures are really just Feng Shui items with metal make.
-What makes these pieces so precious are their potent power in weakening the dreaded malignant stars #2 Black and #5 Yellow.
-The #2 Black star is also known as the Sickness star, whereas the #5 Yellow is the Accident star.
+What makes these pieces so precious are their potent power in weakening dreaded malignant stars #2 Black and #5 Yellow. #2 Black star is also known as Sickness star, whereas #5 Yellow is Accident star.
 And as such, you can see that they aren’t conducive to a healthy you.

-How about making use of gemstones for some crystal healing?
-The jade crystal has long been touted as the stone to turn to for health crises.
-The jade stone, fresh and effervescent, is reputed to be a cure for all types of ills and pains.
-We like this crystal because it’s a beautiful Oriental- themed item suitable for sprucing up the home and its health-rich benefits are indispensable for the health-conscious among us!
+How about making use of gemstones for some crystal healing? jade crystal has long been touted as stone to turn to for health crises. jade stone, fresh and effervescent, is reputed to be a cure for all types of ills and pains.
+We like this crystal because it’s a beautiful Oriental- themed item suitable for sprucing up home and its health-rich benefits are indispensable for health-conscious among us!

-Jade items in the shape of the tortoise, Chinese coins and even wu lous are very auspicious to have, since the marriage between the jade and a health-rich Feng Shui item is a double-plus for your health.
-Place these items close to you in the bedroom or around your office space.
+Jade items in shape of tortoise, Chinese coins and even wu lous are very auspicious to have, since marriage between jade and a health-rich Feng Shui item is a double-plus for your health.
+Place these items close to you in bedroom or around your office space.

-Having your feet planted in the direction of your bedroom door while you sleep the night away is not very auspicious for you, since this connotes to you being ‘carried’ away to the netherworld.
-Simply reposition your bed to avoid this, or place a screen between the bed and the door.
-Remember that in Feng Shui, the rule of thumb is out of sight, out of mind.
+Having your feet planted in direction of your bedroom door while you sleep night away is not very auspicious for you, since this connotes to you being ‘carried’ away to netherworld.
+Simply reposition your bed to avoid this, or place a screen between bed and door.
+Remember that in Feng Shui, rule of thumb is out of sight, out of mind.

-Mirrors in the bedroom are perfectly fine during the day, but come nighttime, it’s not very auspicious for you if you can see yourself in the mirror lying down.
+Mirrors in bedroom are perfectly fine during day, but come nighttime, it’s not very auspicious for you if you can see yourself in mirror lying down.
 No, you don’t need to throw out your beloved dressing mirror just yet!
 Just simply cover it up with a piece of cloth at night.
-You can take it off as soon as you wake up in the morning.
+You can take it off as soon as you wake up in morning.

 |